 Other QR Code trends that are catching up in the United States

 Nike’s Flagship Stores have set up QR Codes all over their stores to improve customer experience.
 They have set up the ‘Scan to try’ feature on mannequins.
 When the QR Code is scanned a store assistant provides the right size clothing to the fitting room for customers.

 Animal Crossing: New Horizons, a social simulation video game series created by Nintendo, is also using QR Codes within their games to accomplish tasks.
 Players need to scan a QR Code to avail custom costume designs.
 A QR Code scanner from the Nintendo app scans and saves the designs which can be further used in the game.

 QR Codes placed on books in libraries can help students get the necessary information about the books.
 A popular use for QR Codes is adding multimedia content to physical educational material.
 Any additional content can be accessed through videos.

-The below example is one of my favorites where the elements of the periodic table have been replaced with QR Codes.
-Each code links to a YouTube video discussing the element in question.
+The below example is one of my favorites where QR Codes have replaced all elements of the periodic table.
+Each QR Code links to a YouTube video discussing the corresponding element.

 One of the primary reasons why QR Codes were not popular in the USA was because smartphones were not equipped with native QR Code scanning and needed a third-party app to scan the QR Codes.